davidfig/markdown-api/README.md

 ## rationale

 I wanted to create API markdown to document simple APIs that I release on github.
 The source file needs to include JSDoc commenting.
 The program simply pastes the JSDoc header and function name into the markdown file (usually README.md) at the API tag.
+It does no fancy parsing of the source file.

 ## example